jmatthiesen/presos/android-prototyping-lab/Android Prototyping Handout.md

 - To follow along: `git clone http://github.com/jmatthiesen/CordovaAndroidProto-Tutorial`

 ## Step 1
 This step creates a simple Cordova project targeting Android.
+From a terminal window, run:

 1. `taco create sampleApp` # Create a simple Cordova app
 1. `cd sampleApp` # From now on, work in the app directory